bandileshezi/bandileshezi/README.md

 </div>

----

-## 👨🏽‍💻 About Me

-I am a **Computer Science Honours student** with an interest in **Artificial Intelligence, Data Science, Machine Learning, and Full-Stack Development**.

-I enjoy building practical software that addresses real-world problems — from intelligent educational assistants to AI-powered search applications and full-stack platforms.

-My approach is simple:

-> **Understand the problem → design a practical solution → build it → test it → improve it.**

-:::writing{variant="document" id="58321" title="Updated About Me Section"}
 ## 👨🏽‍💻 About Me

 I am a **Computer Science Honours student** with an interest in **Artificial Intelligence, Data Science, Machine Learning, and Full-Stack Development**.